chaaf3/CS555-C-Project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To Run

-In the project directory, you can run:
+In the project directory, go to the `backend/ `folder in your CLI.
+Then, type

 ### `npm start`

-Runs the app in the development mode.\
+To run the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+This must be run from within the `backend/` folder, and be run in conjunction with the frontend.

+Then, in a separate CLI window, go to the `front/` folder, and type

+### `npm run dev`

+To build the app for production to the `dev` folder.\
+This is how the front end is run, this must be run in conjunction with the backend.

+Third, to seed the database, go back to the `backend/` folder, and type

+### `npm run seed`

+To populate the databases.

+Now, when you navigate to http://localhost:3000, sign in as vanna@stevens.edu, Password1- as a contractor in order to view your projects.

+Run

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+to test all of the functionality we have developed.

 ### `npm run eject`